bossgarage/docs/src/content/docs/honda/honduino-obd2-dpfi.md

 | **C8** | 2 (VGND) |
 | **C10** | 3 (HEATER-) |
 | **C12** | 4 (HEATER+) |
 ![Wideband sensor connection diagram](/images/honda/honduino-obd2-dpfi/image67.png)

 2. Configure the wideband linear output values
 ![Wideband menu](/images/honda/honduino-obd2-dpfi/image33.png)
 ![Wideband settings](/images/honda/honduino-obd2-dpfi/image68.png)
 ![Wideband configuration](/images/honda/honduino-obd2-dpfi/image69.png)

 ## 13. Launch control

-The launch control is used to launch… **I mean, spit flames, a lot of 🔥🔥🔥!**
+The launch control is used to launch... **I mean, spit flames, a lot of 🔥🔥🔥!**

-1. Select the activation mode: it can be Speed-based, Launch, Clutch, or Brake button.
+Select the activation mode: It can be Speed-based, Launch, Clutch, or Brake button.

 If you choose to use a button, some cars have clutch switches, but most will need to be wired to a switch that sends a ground signal to pin OBD1 B7 (Aux Digital Input D2) when the clutch is pressed.